hzqst/CGAssistant/README.md

 ![](img/1.png)

-2. Run "init-dependencies.bat", wait until all required submodules / dependencies are pulled. (this may takes couple of minutes, depending on your network connection and download speed)
+2. Run "init-dep.bat", wait until all required submodules / dependencies are pulled. (this may takes couple of minutes, depending on your network connection and download speed)

 3. Run "build-boost.bat", wait until all boost static libs are generated. (this may takes couple of minutes, depending on your CPU performance)

 4. Run "build-CGAHook.bat", wait until "CGAHook.dll" is generated under "build" directory.
+Remember to redirect the Windows SDK version for msvc project if you have installed a different version of Windows SDK other than "10.0.17763.0".

-5. Run "build-nodegyp.bat", wait until "node_cga.node" is generated under "build/Release" directory.
+5. Run "build-qhttp.bat", wait until "qhttp.dll" is generated under "build" directory.

-6. Run "build-qhttp.bat", wait until "qhttp.dll" is generated under "build" directory.
+6. Run "build-CGAssiatant.bat", wait until "CGAssistant.exe" is generated under "build" directory.

-7. Run "build-CGAssiatant.bat", wait until "CGAssistant.exe" is generated under "build" directory.
+7. Run "build-nodegyp.bat", wait until "node_cga.node" is generated under "build/Release" directory.

 8. Run "windeploy.bat"